 What happens when you sleep- and why it is important?

-Once you reach the thirty-minute mark, this is when your body starts to go deeper in sleep, and you become difficult to wake.
+Once you reach the thirty-minute mark, this is when your body starts to go deeper into sleep, and you become difficult to wake.
 This is also why naps are recommended to be shorter than thirty minutes in length, preventing sleep inertia.
 This deep sleep stage is where your body produces the hormones it needs, as well as where it repairs muscles and tissues throughout the body.
-If the light sleep is good for your mind, the deep sleep is good for your body.
+If light sleep is good for your mind, deep sleep is good for your body.

 After your body passes through the deep stages of sleep, it passes into REM (Rapid Eye Movement).
 This is when you begin to dream, what helps you to learn, and when your body has similar responses to being awake, such as a faster heart rate and shallower breathing.
-Your sleep will eventually lighten again, until it cycles though to REM sleep again, and a full cycle takes about 90-120 minutes.
+Your sleep will eventually lighten again until it cycles through to REM sleep again, and a full cycle takes about 90-120 minutes.

-Environment is important in sleep quality.
+The environment is important in sleep quality.